andrecosta90/fluffy-octo-carnival/README.md

 # fluffy-octo-carnival

-Summary of the book Trustworthy Online Controlled Experiments
+Summary of the book **Trustworthy Online Controlled Experiments: A Practical Guide to A/B Testing**.

 ---